Deutsche Rückversicherung Switzerland Ltd – annual report 2023

 Our figures speak for themselves!

-Business performance 2022: DR Swiss expands its market activities
+Business performance 2023: DR Swiss expands international markets business

 Strong capitalisation at AAA level